im-hanzou/Automation-GetPoint-and-RedeemReward-Telkomsel/README.md

-# What is Automation Get Point and Redeem Reward Telkomsel?
+# What is Automation Get Point and Redeem Reward Telkomsel (Login Twitter)?

-The tool that can get your point and redeem reward telkomsel with automation.
+The tool that can get your point and redeem reward telkomsel with automation by login Twitter.

 Usage: